 Germany’s famed Nurburgring Nordschleife is one of the most technical and dangerous race tracks in the world, so naturally it’s the place where the world’s automotive brands come to develop their upcoming models – as well as competing for the title of ‘fastest around the ‘Ring’.

 In recent years it seems Nurburgring lap times have almost been as important as releasing new models, as manufacturers fight for bragging rights around the ‘Green Hell’.

-The GT Black Series set a lap time of 6:43.61, displacing the Lamborghini Aventador SVJ at the top by around 1.36 seconds.
-The AMG also outpaced the Porsche GT2 RS by 3.64 seconds, and Lamborghini Huracan Performante by 8.4 seconds.
-Watch the video below:
+The previous record holder, the AMG GT Black Series, set a lap time of 6:43.61, displacing the Lamborghini Aventador SVJ by around 1.36 seconds.

 Here’s a list of the current Nurburgring production car record holders from the race track’s official website:

 - Compact Cars: Renault Megane RS Trophy-R – 7:45.39 minutes (2019, video here)

 - Mid-range Cars: Jaguar XE SV Project 8 – 7:23.164 minutes (2019, video here)

 - Executive Cars: Mercedes-AMG GT63 S 4-Door – 7:27.800 minutes (2020, video here)

 - SUVs, off-road vehicles, vans, pick-ups: Porsche Cayenne Coupe performance model – 7:38.925 minutes (2021, video here)

 - Sports Cars: Mercedes-AMG GT Black Series – 6:43.61 minutes (2020, video above)